Vikash-8090-Yadav/Solidity-Pathshala/Level1/Timer/Readme.md

  2. end() function is used to take the time from the user and and set the end time.
  3. TimeLeft() function is used to return the how much time left .

+ # Note : If u don't know how to use Remix ide you can read this https://github.com/Vikash-8090-Yadav/Solidity-Pathshala/blob/main/Blog/How%20to%20use%20remix%20IDE/How%20to%20use%20remix.ide.md

+ # and if u are not familiar with the solidity then read from here https://github.com/Vikash-8090-Yadav/Solidity-Pathshala/tree/main/Study_Material

  ### Sreenshot of the Programme,
  Compilation